A little bit about me, starting with the present, followed by a short summary of my journey to the present.

 I discovered computers well before the world was filled with the technology it is filled with today and I’ve been hooked ever since.
 My early days were filled with hacking every computer and computer-related scenario I could get my hands on from hardware, software, personnel, and people, penetrating barriers, protections, permissions, protocols, and buildings (now actually called red teaming)… you name it.
 Not long after beginning my journey, my ethics radically changed, but the lessons I learned have carried forward to today.

 A lot of cybersecurity “solutions” unfortunately look like the parking control gate you see to the right of this paragraph.
 That’s the perspective I bring.
-Most of the adversarial world (“the Dark Web”) sees our “attempts” pretty much the same way.
+Most of the adversarial world (“the Dark Web”) sees our “attempts” pretty much as in the picture.
 Hence… the landscape we see today and my insistence on actual, well-thought-out security.

 I began my career right out of the gate, hyper-security-focused and security-minded because of the “cat and mouse games” I played in my early years.
 I was also fortunate that my first job was with the US Department of Defense.
 This position placed me on the Internet before most people knew what the Internet was.
 I programmed and administrated a system that was touched by the Robert Morris worm (but was not penetrated).
 The Department of Defense saw (and still sees) a lot of threats, both domestic and nation-state, that I had to think about and architect against from Day 1.